VNG-Realisatie/nlx/docs/content/further-reading/implementation.md

 Bear in mind that you only need to run an outway to support your clients or an inway to expose your api's.
 Running NLX as stand alone system won't be a common situation and thus for most cases the infrastructure on which the client or api is running will be the default option to also run the NLX inway or outway.

-### Considerations and remarks for the different types:
+### Considerations and remarks for the different types

 **1. Dedicated machine:**